 - 2 Tbsp coconut sugar

 - Fresh raspberries, coconut flakes, and cacao nibs to serve

 - Roughly chop dark chocolate and place in a double boiler, or in a glass bowl over boiling water on the stove.
 Gently melt chocolate, stirring every now and then until completely melted.
 Remove from heat and pour chocolate into a large bowl.
 Set aside to slightly cool.

 - Drain chickpeas, reserving liquid aquafaba, and store chickpeas for another use.

 - In a large bowl add in aquafaba (about ¾ cup should be reserved) along with cream of tartar.
 Using a hand mixer, mix on high speed for 7-10 minutes, or until soft peaks begin to form.
 Add in vanilla extract, salt, and coconut sugar and beat until mixed.

 - Add ½ the melted chocolate to the whipped aquafaba and fold until incorporated.
 Fold in the remaining ½ aquafaba until smooth and combined.

 - Gently spoon chocolate mousse into glasses, small mason jars, or ramekins.
-Cover and let set in the refrigerator for at least 3 hours.
+Cover and refrigerate for at least 3 hours.